cnanders/matlab-npoint/README.md

 8. Unplug the USB cable from the machine.
 Plug the USB cable back in.
 Wait a minute or two.
 Refresh the Device Manager.
 Now under "Ports" you will see "USB Serial Port (COM3)"
 9. You are done.

+# TCP/IP Notes

+1. Network control uses the telnet port 23.
+Devices with this port open are not permitted on the LBNL WAN.
+They are also hammered by the network scans and usually lock up the device. (we encountered similar problems with the Galil controllers).
+So, you need to put the device on a private subnet. **You will most likely need a computer with dual Ethernet**.

+2. The nPoint only uses DHCP for address resolution.
+You can't assign a permanent IP address via NVRAM.
+Jeff needs to set up a DHCP server on your control PC and assign a fixed IP to the nPoint on the private subnet.

+If you follow the above guidelines, things are pretty straightforward thereafter.
+We did this with the LC.401 controller on the IntelAis project and it worked without problems.
+Remember that you have to open a socket connection to port 23 (telnet) when you talk to the device.

 # Hungarian Notation